Monday, September 23, 2024

 One of the problems Charles and I encountered in the field while surveying and prospecting different areas is the Squelch response to highly localized Natural Radiation Background Levels.

-For example - when surveying a REE deposit in Southern New Mexico we realized that the NRB is extremely localized - there are very well defined areas of the pegmatite exhibiting very high Natural Radiation Background ("hot zones") and just a few yards away, other areas with comparatively very low NRB ("cold zones").
-This meant that we had to constantly sample the NRB rate and reset the Squelch system manually, every time we crossed over from one zone to another.
-On the other hand, both zones in this pegmatite produced very nice Euxenite crystals.
+For example - when surveying a REE deposit in Southern New Mexico we realized that the NRB is extremely localized - there are very well-defined areas of the pegmatite exhibiting very high Natural Radiation Background ("hot zones") and just a few yards away, other areas with comparatively very low NRB ("cold zones").
+Some of these "cold zones" exhibit natural background even lower than what is considered "normal" for the area!

 It could be some time, before one realizes that the instrument has been quiet for too long due to a Squelch rate set too high for the current NRB Level.